YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 This function has access to both **positive-sizes** and **negative-sizes** map values, however these sets can also be queried seperately as well.

-For more information on which variants are available, visit <a class="hover:underline" href="/get-started/sizes">sizes</a>.
+For more information on which variants are available, visit <a class="hover.underline" href="/get-started/sizes">sizes</a>.

 ```bash
 size()